-however, during PPA a substantial number of data points have values above 0.5 dB and reach values greater than 1 dB.
-Most of the high CNA values are observed during the late MLT period (after 3 MLT), which is consistent with the period of high ionization at lower altitudes observed by the EISCAT radars (see Fig. 6).
-On average, CNA index values during PPA are also higher, at 0.33 dB, compared to PA (0.23 dB) and APA (0.17 dB) as shown by the color-coded lines in Fig. 7.
+230 during PPA a substantial number of data points has values above 0.5 dB and reaches values greater than 1 dB.
+Most of the high CNA values are observed during the late MLT period (after 3 MLT), which is consistent with the period of high ionization at lower altitudes observed by the EISCAT radars (see Figure 6).
+On average, CNA index values during PPA is also higher, 0.33 dB, compared to PA, 0.23 dB, and APA, 0.17 dB as shown by the color coded lines on Figure 7.